jkao/jkao.github.io/rants/_posts/2012-5-5-the-san-francisco-write-up.md

 Also, as much as I'd like to think that everything in Hacker News is true, if you tell most people you're working at a startup, they probably won't be impressed and won't have any idea what you're talking about.
-San Francisco is a hotbed for tech startups, but it also has more normal people than what seems to be hyped about online.
+San Francisco is a **hotbed for tech startups**, but it also has more normal people than what seems to be hyped about online.
 (this is supposed to be a good thing :P) I took a Japanese class while I was there and expected everybody to be an engineer, but it was a refreshing